 Dave has worked globally with policymakers at every level of government to craft and implement freight decarbonization policies.
 Past government partners include China’s National Development and Reform Commission and India’s Ministry of Housing and Urban Affairs, Ministry of Commerce and Industry, and NITI Aayog.
 At the local level, Dave has worked with policymakers from Beijing, Shenzhen, Delhi, and other cities to design and implement urban logistics and trucking electrification policies.

-Prior to joining RMI, Dave worked at Deutsche Bank in Hong Kong and UBS in Stamford, CT.
-At Deutsche Bank, he was a member of the Autobahn Equity trading team who provided high-speed automated equity trading tools to institutional investors, analyzed trade performance and consulted with asset managers on how they could use technology to optimize their trading.
-At UBS he worked in the exotic equity derivatives group.
-Dave has spent over 5 years living in Hong Kong and Mainland China and has been learning Chinese for over 10 years.
+Prior to joining RMI, Dave worked at Deutsche Bank in Hong Kong and UBS in Stamford, Connecticut.
+At Deutsche Bank, he was a member of the Autobahn Equity trading team, and at UBS he worked in the exotic structured derivatives group.

 BA, Economics & International Relations, UNC-Chapel Hill